Eric Barber, West Virginia Politician, Tells Women ‘Get Your Coat Hangers Ready’ After Kavanaugh Confirmation

 Responding to the posts made in response to his coat hanger reference, Parker later complained that anyone who shared the screenshots of his comments was trying to get him fired.

 In fact, there is already a petition afoot to get Parker removed from the Parkersburg City Council.
 Over on Change.org, 576 people have signed a petition urging the mayor to remove Parker from his job.
-At this point it bears noting, however, that online petitions generally serve no real purpose other than to bring attention to a cause and, in rare cases to put pressure on the people named in them.
+At this point, it bears noting that online petitions generally serve no real purpose other than to bring attention to a cause and, in rare cases to put pressure on the people named in them.

 As it turns out, Barber has been involved in controversy before.
 In 2017, as WTAP-TV (Parkersburg) reported at the time, in 2017 Barber pleaded guilty to disorderly conduct after he tried to photograph an accident victim.
 He had also served time in prison between 1999 and 2006, although it’s not clear why.
 And in 2012, a bench warrant was issued after he failed to turn up in court for a drug charge.